Nowhere but Northeast Brazil 2016 (with Southern Bahia Ext. to Jan 31)

 Strigidae (Owls)

-MOTTLED OWL (ATLANTIC FOREST) (Ciccaba virgata borelliana) – Extension only, one heard very far off.
-[E*]
+MOTTLED OWL (ATLANTIC FOREST) (Ciccaba virgata borelliana) [E*]

 Caprimulgidae (Nightjars and Allies)